stefanovic000/stefanovic000.github.io/_posts/2025-07-07-extracting_earth.md

 	You can also use portable version of this program

-[^2]: You can download exact version of blender from their website:
+[^2]: You can download exact version of Blender from their website:

 	[https://download.blender.org/release/](https://download.blender.org/release/)